Home

 2) How much does a (fill in the blank) costume cost?

-Again, it varies!
+Contact me to find out.
 I do not sell completed costumes, I sell my labor, and that varies wildly by costume and depends on the arrangements made in the contract.
-I can only tell you a basic average of what I charged a customer in the past for a costume just like the one you want.
+I can only give out estimates based on potential materials costs and estimated labor.
 But I will say that there is a ballpark.
-The least I've charged for an order is $70; the most I've ever charged is $450.
+The least I've charged for an order is $50; the most I've ever charged for a single costume is $540.
 Generally, simple costumes or single pieces can run on average between $100-200, while complete costumes involving multiple pieces, expensive fabric, and/or complex construction, can run in the area of $300 to $500.

 3) Do you offer boots?
 Belts?
 Weapons?
 Wigs?